dbpedia/databus-maven-plugin/README.md

 # Development

 ## License
 License of the software is AGPL with intended copyleft.
 We expect that you spend your best effort to commit upstream to make this tool better or at least that your extensions are made available again.
 Any contribution will be merged under the copyright of the DBpedia Association.

 ## Development rules
-* All paths are configured in Properties.scala, which is a trait for the Mojos (Maven Plugin classes), please handle all paths there
+* configuration values taken from Maven are configured in `Properties.scala`, use its 'sub-trait' `Locations.scala` to derive filesystem locations from these and `Parameters.scala` to compute all other values derived from the original Maven properties (refactoring into this separation is not yet complete, but please heed this guidelines for additional configuration-derived fields nontheless)
 * Datafile.scala is a quasi decorator for files, use getInputStream to open any file
 * Use the issue tracker, do branches instead of forks (we can give access), we will merge with master
 * Document options in the archetype pom and here